-This statement may be filed in lieu of the Form CPF M102 only by candidates who have not received any contributions, spent any money or incurred any debts and who do not have a political committee organized on their behalf.
+The M102-0 statement may be filed in lieu of the Form CPF M102 only by candidates who file locally and do not have a political committee organized on their behalf, and have not received any contributions, spent any money or incurred any debts.
 A candidate without a committee and without any campaign finance activity may instead file a Form CPF M102 with zeros for summary totals, but either Form CPF M102 or Form CPF M102-0 must be filed by every candidate on the ballot.
 These forms are available from your local election official.